A few highlights in the history of Languages International …

 Languages International moved outside Auckland for the first time, opening a new branch in Christchurch.
 The site was chosen because it retains the qualities of a character building in a central location.

 Languages International won an international award as the best English language school in the Southern Hemisphere.
-The Language Travel Magazine Star Awards for language schools are voted for by language travel agents all around the world.
+The Language Travel Magazine Star Awards for language schools are voted for by language travel retailers all around the world.
 In our Southern Hemisphere category, we competed against schools in New Zealand, Australia and South Africa.

 Languages International became one of the first educational institutions in New Zealand, and the first English language school in the world, to become certified carbon neutral.